troglobit/troglobit.github.io/content/post/2019-03-12-odd-progress.md

 tags: []
 ---

-A lot has happened since my last post; I got my bike stolen, found the guys who had stolen my bike, got mugged by the same guys, decided I'd had enough and then bought a house and moved to another city.
+A lot has happened since my last post; I had my bike stolen, stumbled upon the guys who'd stolen it, got mugged by same guys, decided I'd had enough and then bought a house and moved to another city.
 That's the long and short of it.

 I'm OK, sort of.